Noksek2/ImageCompressor/README.md

 ## Details

+- JPG and BMP are supported (Experimentally: WEBP, PNG).
 This is a beta version and feature support is still incomplete, as I personally use JPG files most of the time.
-Currently, the only conversion confirmed to be stable is:
+Currently, the only conversion confirmed to be stable is: JPG, BMP <-> JPG, BMP

-JPG -> JPG
+- Quality adjustment (stable only for JPG/JPEG, BMP).
+- Image resizing (by ratio or custom dimensions).

 ## Known Issues 🐛
 There are bugs with WebP <-> JPG conversions.